Language Guide (proto 2)

 regular optional

-methods.
+fields.
 You also get a special method for checking which

 value (if any) in the oneof is set.
 You can find out more about the oneof API